bblfish/ExplainableMLOntology/Review.md

 This contrasts to the much simpler layout of the [ML-Schema/core](https://github.com/ML-Schema/core) repository for example.

+### Structure of the github repo ontology files

+So we are left to have to guess what the files are doing As I go through the content I will fill in this section.

+* [MLOntology_Specific.ttl](Protege_Ontologies/MLOntology_Specific.ttl): this seems to be a file handwritten that contains concepts similar to the MLS ontology (`Run`, `Feature`, `Software`) but it also contains Covid19 concepts such as `Age`, `AgeCorrelatesDiabetes`, `Covid-19`,...)
+* [MLOntology_General2.ttl](Protege_Ontologies/MLOntology_General2.ttl) contains the generic classes equivalent it seems to [MLS](https://ml-schema.github.io/documentation/ML%20Schema.html) such as `Task`, `ModelCharacteristic`, `Algorithm`, ... but with new types that seem to be related to the desire to only use upper level `gufo` ontology relations...
+* [MLS_UFO.owl.ttl](Protege_Ontologies/MLS_UFO.owl.ttl): is an ontology for the Covid19 examples described in the paper and the thesis defining terms such as `Obesity`, `Sex`, `Covid-19`,...
+But it also contains definitions of concepts with the same names as those [defined in MLS](https://ml-schema.github.io/documentation/ML%20Schema.html).
+E.g. `Run`, `Experiment`, `Model`, `Implementation`, `Algorithm`, `Data` and some that are closely related such as `Implements`,`DataCharacteristic`...
+Why not just link to the terms defined elsewhere?
+That would immediately make clear what the purpose of this file was.
+* [MLS_UFO_ONTOUML.ttl](Protege_Ontologies/MLS_UFO_ONTOUML.ttl): This looks like a rewrite of the [MLS Ontology](https://ml-schema.github.io/documentation/ML%20Schema.html) redefined using only the gufo ontology.

+Other files
+* [MLSchema.owl.ttl](Protege_Ontologies/MLSchema.owl.ttl) is a copy of the MLS ontology that Henry Story placed here for easy access
+* [Run.ttl](Protege_Ontologies/Run.ttl): a merging of a couple of rdf files Henry Story put together (which ones?)
+*
 ## Classes are labelled as owl:NamedIndividuals

 In [MLS_UFO_ONTOUML.ttl](Protege_Ontologies/MLS_UFO_ONTOUML.ttl) has statements like